arthursolwayne/CS1110/README.md

 cs1110

-This respository contains code for my cs1110 Python class
+This repository contains code for my cs1110 Python class